facebook/react-native-website/docs/images.md

 Here are some benefits that you get:

-1. Same system on iOS and Android.
+1. Same system on Android and iOS.
 2. Images live in the same folder as your JavaScript code.
 Components are self-contained.
 3. No global namespace, i.e. you don't have to worry about name collisions.
 4. Only the images that are actually used will be packaged into your app.